-- Small cuts and calluses across the tops of the finger joints due to self-induced vomiting
+- Small cuts and calluses across the tops of the finger joints from forcing oneself to vomit

-- Support groups may be helpful for patients with mild conditions who do not have any health problems.
+- Support groups may be helpful for mild bulimia without other health problems.

-- Cognitive-behavioral therapy (CBT) and nutritional therapy is the preferred first treatment for bulimia that does not respond to support groups.
+- Counseling, such as talk therapy and nutritional therapy are the first treatments for bulimia that does not respond to support groups.